imchin/Xicro/docs/setupxicro.rst

         2. serial_port : Name open port of MCU

-        3. Baudrate : Can config baudrate
+        3. baudrate : Can config baudrate
             Baudrate affects the data transmission rate.
 Can use <=2000000

                 \**Recommended at 115200.